 The best part is that you don't have to sacrifice quality for sustainability: It earned high scores in both Lab and consumer tests.
 The pillow kept its shape after pressure was applied and the outer cover washed well.

 Tester notes: Users said this pillow was comfortable, supportive and kept them at a good temperature.
 They all enjoyed the versatility between its adjustable fill and two-sided design, with one saying, "my initial reaction was just 'wow!'" based on the quality craftsmanship.
 Another told us, "this is literally the greatest pillow I have ever slept on."

 Tempur-Pedic Neck Pillow

-If you prefer firm support, this is the pillow for you.
-It's been on the market for years now and has stood the test of time thanks to its solid memory foam that's ergonomically-designed to give back and side sleepers proper alignment.
+If you need firm support to alleviate neck pain, this is the pillow for you.
+It's been on the market for years now and has stood the test of time thanks to its solid memory foam that's ergonomically designed to give back and side sleepers proper alignment.
 Unlike most other pillows, the shape is contoured so it’ll fit the curve around your head, neck, and shoulders.

 Best Gel Pillow

 Firmness level: Medium

 Unlike regular memory foam, gel foam has a cool-to-the-touch feel that may be preferred by hot sleepers.
 This one also has ventilation throughout for increased airflow.
 It can't regulate body temperature all night like some of the other technologies on the market, but it certainly delivers on the instant cooling effect.